GowdaHemannth/GowdaHemannth/README.md

 <td width="50%">

 ### 🎬 Movie Recommendation System
-Collaborative filtering–based recommendation engine using cosine similarity.
+Recommendation engine using collaborative filtering and cosine similarity.

 🔗 <a href="#">View Project</a>